How to define your power drive system for maximum Uptime?

 - Maximize the uptime of your critical machine in a safe and efficient way.

-Considering all the above, it is good practice to base the project scope requirements and purchase decisions on life cycle cost and not only on capital cost and/or schedule considerations.
+Considering all the above, it is good practice to base the project scope requirements and purchase decisions on life cycle cost and not only on capital cost (CAPEX) and/or schedule considerations.
+Given that the typical lifespan of a plant extends over several decades, operating expenses (OPEX) are crucial.
+Higher CAPEX costs in the short term may lead to reduced OPEX costs in the medium term, ultimately enhancing the overall economic efficiency of your plant.
+This issue necessitates thorough consultations to provide you with the necessary arguments and information.
 To obtain management support, you will need to collect at least following data to back this up:

 - The cost of unavailability per unit of time (€ or $ per minute, hour or day).